fonhorst/LightAutoML_Spark/SparkReadme.md

 The driver's 4040 port will be forwarded to http://localhost:9040.

 #### Run on local Hadoop YARN
+Next it will be shown how to run the "examples/spark/tabular-preset-automl.py" script for execution on local Hadoop YARN.
+First, make sure that in the project in the "dist" directory there is a wheel assembly and in the "jars" directory there is a jar file.
-Copy lama wheel file from 'dist/LightAutoML-0.3.0-py3-none-any.whl' to 'docker-hadoop/nodemanager/LightAutoML-0.3.0-py3-none-any.whl'
+Copy lama wheel file from "dist/LightAutoML-0.3.0-py3-none-any.whl" to "docker-hadoop/nodemanager/LightAutoML-0.3.0-py3-none-any.whl".
 ```
 cp dist/LightAutoML-0.3.0-py3-none-any.whl docker-hadoop/nodemanager/LightAutoML-0.3.0-py3-none-any.whl
 ```
-Go to 'docker-hadoop' and configure docker-compose.yml.
-Add setting to mount directory with datasets to nodemanager1 service.
+Open "docker-hadoop/docker-compose.yml" and configure services.
+Add setting to mount directory with datasets to "nodemanager1" service.
 ```
 cd docker-hadoop

+nano docker-compose.yml

 # see line with '- /opt/spark_data:/opt/spark_data' as example
 ```